collocations.org

 The traffic causes serious disturbance to residents.

-suffer | prevent
+prevent

 She moved the nest very carefully to prevent disturbance to the birds.

-without ~
+without disturbance

 a place where you can work without disturbance

-disturbance from noisy lorries
+disturbance from

-disturbance from noisy lorries
+disturbance from noisy traffic

-~ of
+disturbance of

-~ to
+disturbance to

 Buildings should create minimum disturbance to the environment.

-2. violent public event
+2. (esp.
+BrE) violent public event

 serious

-The decision led to serious disturbances in all the country''s main cities.
+The decision led to serious disturbances in all the country's main cities.

-VERB + DISTURBANCE
+VERB + disturbance

-cause, give rise to, lead to, provoke, trigger (off)
+cause, give rise to, lead to, trigger

-He was arrested and charged with causing a disturbance in a public place. | An influx of refugees has triggered off disturbances.
+He was arrested and charged with causing a disturbance.

 be involved in